AssemblyScript/examples/mandelbrot/README.md

 $> npm start
 ```

-to start a <a href="http://127.0.0.1:8080">local server</a>.
-Should also automatically launch a browser.
+to start a local server.